Selection based on quality parameters – ensuring uniform breeding animals

 - Pig’UP from ISAGRI

-- Agrovision has a number of software solutions that also offers a partial integration with the DanBred databank.
+- AgroVision has a series of software solutions with partial DanBred databank integration

 Further to the above list, several other management programs offer a partial DanBred integration.
 The specific provider will be able to answer how the program is integrated with DanBred, and to what extent.
 If your current management program is not listed, we recommend contacting the provider and discussing the possibilities of setting up integration.
 The specific requirements for coding of the integration can be supplied by DanBred Partner Service.